 These steps may be helpful:-

 Eat 20 to 30 grams of fiber per day.
-This can make stool more bulky and easier to control.
+This can make stool bulkier and easier to control.

 Avoid caffeine.
 This may help prevent diarrhea.

 Drink several glasses of water each day.
 This can prevent constipation.

 Try these medicines to reduce the number of bowel movements and the urge to move the bowels:

 Methylcellulose can help make the liquid stool more solid and easier to control.
 For people with a specific cause of diarrhea, such as inflammatory bowel syndrome, other medications may also help.